Basic Training Division FY 2018 Training Schedule: PDF

 As mandated by WAC 139-10-237, this course includes the following core field supervision skills: Assessment, Motivation, Goal Setting and Action Planning as it relates to the Statewide Risk Assessment Tool and Motivational Interviewing Standards.
 Additional Content is included in the following areas: The Process of Change, Stages of Change, and Principles of Motivational Interviewing.

-1. Agency sends in application to Registrar at
+1. Agency to submit completed & signed application packet to Registrar at

 2. Registrar processes application and sends Registration Letter to applicant's Training Manager, Agency Administrator and Supervisor listed on the application.

-3. Four (4) weeks prior to academy starting, Acceptance Letter sent to Training Manager, Agency Administrator and Supervisor listed on the application.
+3. Approximately four (4) weeks prior to academy starting, Acceptance Letter sent to Training Manager, Agency Administrator and Supervisor listed on the application.

 4. Billing is completed after the Academy.